Kenneth Lusaka

 Kenneth Makelo Lusaka (born 18 September 1963) is the current governor of Bungoma County.
 Previously, he served as the speaker of Senate [2017 -2022] and was the 1st Governor of Bungoma County in Kenya, a term he served between 4 March 2013 to 8 August 2017 where he was defeated by Wycliffe Wafula Wangamati in the 2017 General Elections.
+As the 2022 General Election approached, Lusaka left Jubilee and returned to Ford Kenya, a party under the umbrella of the Kenya Kwanza Alliance.

+Running on a Ford Kenya ticket, Lusaka contested for the Bungoma gubernatorial seat once again in August 2022 and successfully reclaimed the position by defeating incumbent Wycliffe Wangamati.

 Early life

 Ken Lusaka Was born on (18 September 1963) in Bungoma County.
 He attended Kamukuywa Primary School, then Kibabii High School for his 'O' Levels and later Chesamisi High School and Friends School Kamusinga for his 'A' levels.
 After high school, he went on to complete a Bachelor of Arts degree in Government and History.
 From the Institute of Social Studies in the Netherlands, he earned an MA in Public Policy and Administration, and was the President of Scholars for the student body.

 Politics

 In 2013, Ken Lusaka ran successfully for the position of Bungoma governor, alongside Alfred Khangati, Maurice Makhanu, Jack Tumwa and Wabwoba Walinywa.
 In the course of his tenure as a governor he moved to Jubilee Party on which he attempted to secure a second term on 8 August 2017.
 He, however, failed but was fronted by the Jubilee Party as a candidate for speaker of the Senate.
 On 31 August 2017, Lusaka won the speaker seat on second round with 42 votes against his closest rival Farah Maalim who garnered 25 votes thus becoming the second speaker of the senate in the history of Kenya.